-- The US and Mexico have agreed to extend restrictions on non-essential travel by land across their shared border until 21 September.
-Cross-border trade and regular commuters will not be blocked. - There is no guarantine for arriving travellers. - Visa services at certain Mexican consulates have recommenced, depending on local conditions.
+- The US and Mexico have agreed to extend restrictions on non-essential travel by land across their shared border until 21 October.
+Cross-border trade and regular commuters will not be blocked. - There is no quarantine for arriving travellers. - Visa services at certain Mexican consulates have recommenced, depending on local conditions.

-- Effective 22 June, appointments can be booked, online or via telephone, to obtain an ordinary Mexican passport at ten offices in Mexico City and ten offices in other states.
-On 1 July, four more offices will open.
-Appointments are currently being issued for proven medical, family or work emergencies only.
-There may, however, be no available appointments. - The Migration Institute (INM) is operating, but only a limited number of tickets are issued each day for application submission and other procedures.
+- Effective 22 June, appointments can be booked, online or via telephone, to obtain an ordinary Mexican passport at 41 offices in Mexico City and in other states.
+Appointments are currently being issued under normal basis but with some delay, due to the system is overcrowded. - The Migration Institute (INM) is operating, but only a limited number of tickets are issued each day for application submission and other procedures.
 Foreign nationals can attend their fingerprinting appointments.
 Delivery of residence cards continues, with the possibility of some delay.
-Requests for visa authorisations for job offers and to obtain or update Employer Enrolment Proof are being accepted. - Although the expiry dates of temporary and permanent residence cards are suspended until further notice, in practice the INM is accepting applications for residence renewal with an upcoming expiry date (within the next 1-5 business days).
+Requests for visa authorisations for job offers and to obtain or update Employer Enrolment Proof are being accepted. - Although the expiry dates of temporary and permanent residence cards are suspended until further notice, in practice the INM is accepting applications for residence renewal.

 - Until further notice, expiry dates of temporary and permanent residence cards, and deadlines for certain immigration procedures, are suspended.
-These procedures include change of status applications, in-country temporary residence card applications ("canje" process), and notifications of change of employer, address, marital status, name, or nationality.
+These procedures include change of status applications for residence applications, in-country temporary residence card applications ("canje" process), and notifications of change of employer, address, marital status, name, or nationality.
 Deadlines for corporate procedures, such as updating Employer Enrolment Proof, are not suspended. - Foreign nationals who entered Mexico as visitors for business or other purposes without a permit to perform remunerated activities, and who cannot leave before the end of their legal stay, can apply for a new regularization process ("Regularización Migratoria por Razones Humanitarias bajo el supuesto COVID 19").
 Requirements, timeframes and terms may vary from case to case, depending on the office of application in Mexico.